Kaye Elhardt

 Kaye Elhardt (August 28, 1935 – September 1, 2004) was an American actress with dozens of television appearances in a career spanning from 1956 to 1977.
-She was perhaps best known for her comedic role as Josephine St. Cloud opposite James Garner and Jack Kelly in the 1959 "Pappy" episode of Maverick.
+She was known for her many roles in Warner Brothers (WB) television series, including 77 Sunset Strip, Hawaiian Eye, Surfside 6, Maverick, Bourbon Street Beat, Colt .45, and Bronco, but also did multiple episodes of Perry Mason and My Three Sons.